AntonioRedondo/ImageFeatureDetector/README.md

 #### Resolving dependencies

-IFD only makes use of two external libraries: Qt framework (v5) and OpenCV (v3).
-There are other direct but minor dependencies, like the compiler and the C++ Standard Library, but they are solved as long as you solve Qt and OpenCV dependencies because they (and every single C++ project) also depend on them.
-Once the first two libraries are fulfiled you do not have to worry about extra dependencies.
+IFD only makes use of two external libraries: Qt framework (v5) and OpenCV (v3):

 - [Installing Qt](http://doc.qt.io/qt-5/linux.html): on Linux and Debian-based distributions you do not need to compile Qt.
 The easiest and fastest way to install Qt is with `apt-get`.
 - [Installing OpenCV](http://opencv.org/): due to some OpenCV copyrighted code, the modules containing SIFT and SURF detectors aren't available on Debian repositories like the rest of [OpenCV modules](https://packages.debian.org/search?keywords=opencv).
 This means you will have to compile OpenCV libraries by yourself.
 By and large you will need to download the main [OpenCV modules](https://github.com/Itseez/opencv) plus the [OpenCV contrib](https://github.com/Itseez/opencv_contrib) ones (the code containing SIFT and SURF detectors), and when you are about to compile the main OpenCV modules set the `OPENCV_EXTRA_MODULES_PATH` CMake variable to `<opencv_contrib>/modules`.
 Better explained on the [OpenCV contrib repo](https://github.com/Itseez/opencv_contrib).